-Career Center > Career Advising > Career Communities > Media, Communication, Arts & Entertainment > Entertainment and Production
+Career Center > Career Advising > Career Communities > Media, Arts, & Entertainment > Entertainment and Production

 Students interested in film, television, music, sports, and digital programming may want to explore a career in entertainment and production.
 Students with an interest in entertainment management can explore roles within this space, as well as students interested in pre/post-production roles including but not limited to casting, screenwriting, cinematography, editing, sound, or visual effects.